RVirmoors/fred-arditti/README.md

 # dependencies

-Max 7 / SuperVP, MuBu, Spat v4, Antescofo (all available at Ircam Forum) + CNMAT Externals
+Max 7 / SuperVP, MuBu, Spat v4, Antescofo (all available at Ircam Forum) + CNMAT Externals + K-Devices uK Bundle

 Max patches are in the [/max/](/max/) subfolder.
 Performance version to be released as a standalone Max app: https://github.com/RVirmoors/fred-arditti/releases